 Lone Rock Point is a spectacular and unique limestone crag less than 1 mile from downtown Burlington, VT.
-It offers an amazing setting with difficult sport routes and magnificent views on the shores of Lake Champlain.
-Lone Rock Point Cliff is open to climbing for the 2017-2018 season under a special use agreement signed between CRAG-VT and the Episcopal Diocese of Vermont.
-Access will only be maintained through strict adherence to the rules outlined below.
-Not following the property requirements may result in loss of access to the cliff.
+It offers difficult sport routes and magnificent views on the shores of Lake Champlain.
+The cliff is open to climbing for the 2020 season via special-use agreement signed between CRAG-VT and the landowner, the Episcopal Diocese of Vermont.
+Access will only be continued through strict adherence to the rules outlined below, and not following these simple property requirements may result in closure of the cliff.

-- All climbers must get a Rock Point Property Pass via the process described here: http://www.rockpointvt.org/rock-point-passes.
-We highly suggest making a donation to the Rock Point Center as part of the process.
+- Step 1 – OBTAIN A VISITOR PASS via the process described here: www.rockpointvt.org/visitor-passes.
+Make a donation to the Rock Point Center as part of the process.
 It will help to mitigate fees incurred by CRAG-VT to ensure access and allow the Rock Point Center to continue to offer their unique property to the general public.

 - Lone Rock Point is open during daylight hours for climbing.
 No camping or fires are permitted.

-- Practice leave-no-trace ethics and keep the area cleaner then you found it.
+- Practice leave-no-trace ethics, stay on established trails, do not trample vegetation, and keep the area cleaner then you found it.

-- CRAG-VT and the Episcopal Diocese of Vermont are not responsible for any fixed anchors found at Lone Rock Point.
+- Please note that CRAG-VT and the Episcopal Diocese of Vermont are not responsible for any fixed anchors found at Lone Rock Point.
 We make no guarantees about the integrity of any hardware found at Lone Rock Point.

-- Any issues with the process or the property may be directed to firstname.lastname@example.org or the Rock Point liaison, Peter Clark.
+Any questions, comments, or concerns with the process or the property may be directed to firstname.lastname@example.org or the Rock Point liaison, Pete Clark.

-Thank you for respecting the rules and please consider a donation of time or money to CRAG-VT to help keep Lone Rock Point open and to open other areas for climbing!
+Thank you for respecting the rules, and consider a donation of time or money to CRAG-VT to help keep Lone Rock Point open, and help to open other climbing areas!

 For more information regarding Rock Point and its mission please review http://www.rockpointvt.org